Samuel-Buarque/Python-movie-recommender/README.md

 <h2>How to use</h2>
 <p>write a movie name on the search bar and choose it, then the bot will recommend to you 5 movies related or simillar to the chossed one</p>

+deployed link:https://python-movie-recommender-rs5jppkdkufqixpnlqpg8k.streamlit.app/ (maybe you will have to wait some minutes to it bootup)